 You Had the Owner’s Consent to Take the Vehicle

 Individuals should only be charged with carjacking if they take a vehicle against someone else’s will.
-If you were given permission to take a vehicle you should not be convicted under PC 215.
+If you were permitted to take a vehicle, you should not be convicted under PC 215.
+This mistake might happen if any of the following were true:

 You Were Wrongfully Accused of Carjacking